unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 quantum computations.
 They generally do not completely remove it.

-Among the ideas that have been developed so far for quantum error mitigation, some of the most recognizable are:
+Among the ideas that have been developed so far for quantum error mitigation, the most recognizable one is zero-noise extrapolation.

-* Zero-noise extrapolation

-* (Quasi-)Probabilistic error cancellation

-* (Quasi-)Probabilistic error cancellation

-(randomized compiling by gate twirling

 .. _guide_qem_zne: